Neargye/nameof/README.md

 If you are using [Conan](https://www.conan.io/) to manage your dependencies, merely add `nameof/x.y.z` to your conan's requires, where `x.y.z` is the release version you want to use.

+Archlinux users can install `nameof` by package manager AUR, using the following command: `yay -S nameof`.

 Alternatively, you can use something like [CPM](https://github.com/TheLartians/CPM) which is based on CMake's `Fetch_Content` module.

 ```cmake